IoannisMachaliotis/projet_m2i/README.md

 # Title of the project: End to end pipeline on Jenkins for java cloud application to run on Azure provider

-For the details and full documentation of backend java application please take a look at the backend made by @younesaa (big thanks) [here](https://github.com/younesaa/proje_m2i)
+For the details and full documentation of backend java application please take a look at the backend made by [@younesaa](https://github.com/younesaa) (big thanks 😉) [here](https://github.com/younesaa/proje_m2i)

 Technologies used in this project: